agateau/plouf/README.md

 ## Controls

-While it is possible to play a 3-player game solely on the Amiga keyboard, using gamepads is highly recommended.
-By default all players are configured to use the keyboard.
+By default player 1 uses the joystick, other players use the keyboard.
 This can be changed in the `Options` menu.

+Controls per players are:

+- Player 1: Joystick 1 (default) - or - 5, 2, 1, 3, Numpad Return
+- Player 2: Joystick 2 - or - E, D, O, P, Space (default)
+- Player 3: Arrow keys, Return

+While it is possible to play a 3-player game solely on the Amiga keyboard, using joysticks is highly recommended.

 # Licensing